Ranking hierarchical multi-label classification results with mLPRs: Introduction

 \section{Introduction}

-Hierarchical multi-label classification (HMC) refers to the task involved when additional knowledge of the dependency relationships among classes is available and needs to be incorporated along with the multi-label classification by which each object is assigned to one or more classes \citep{zhang2013review}.
-The class dependency in HMC is usually assumed to follow a hierarchical structure represented by a tree or a directed acyclic graph (DAG).
-HMC, an important problem in many applications, has recently attracted much attention in statistics and machine learning research.
-In biology and biomedicine, HMC applications include the diagnosis of disease along a DAG composed of terms from the Unified Medical Language System (UMLS) \citep{huang2010, jiang2014}, the assignment of genes to multiple gene functional categories defined by the Gene Ontology DAG \citep{alves2010, feng2017hierarchical, kahanda2017gostruct}, the categorization of MIPS FunCat rooted tree \citep{valentini2011}, and numerous other biomedical examples \citep{chen2019deep, makrodimitris2019improving, nakano2019machine, pham2021interpreting}.
+Hierarchical multi-label classification (HMC) is a task that requires incorporating additional knowledge of the dependency relationships between classes along with the multi-label classification of each object into one or more classes \citep{zhang2013review}.
+The hierarchical class dependency in HMC is generally represented by a tree or a directed acyclic graph (DAG).
+Recently, there has been considerable interest in the field of statistics and machine learning in HMC, which is a crucial problem encountered in many applications.
+In biology and biomedicine, HMC applications include the diagnosis of diseases along a DAG composed of terms from the Unified Medical Language System (UMLS) \citep{huang2010, jiang2014}, the assignment of genes to multiple gene functional categories defined by the Gene Ontology DAG \citep{alves2010, feng2017hierarchical, kahanda2017gostruct}, the categorization of MIPS FunCat rooted tree \citep{valentini2011}, and numerous other biomedical examples \citep{chen2019deep, makrodimitris2019improving, nakano2019machine, pham2021interpreting}.
 Outside of biology, HMC is commonly used in text classification, music categorization, and image recognition \citep{gupta2016product, salama2016semantic, zeng2017knowledge, yang2018visually}.